alvarezrrj/alirey/README.md

 Create big calendar in admin dashboard

-Send email reminder 20' before booking (scheduled task)

 Error reporting form

 update.blade.php
 - Delete it, view is not being used anymore

 config
 - Dissallow deleting slots with pending bookings.
-Offer to create dummy bookings on this slot forever
+Offer to create dummy bookings on this slot forever.
+Or delete the relationship between booking and slot and just give bookings a start time

 BookingController->edit()
 - Find another way to see if day is full inside while loop to avoid so many round trips to DB